Parrotfish: The Colourful Artists of the Great Barrier Reef

 Parrotfish play an essential role in the Reef’s ecosystem through their unique feeding habits.
 As they scrape algae from the coral’s surface, they inadvertently ingest small bits of coral.
 They excrete fine sand through digestion, creating sandy beaches and key coral sand banks.

-4. Nighttime Hideaway
+4. Parrotfish Nighttime Hideaway

 At night, Parrotfish secrete a mucus cocoon around themselves as a protective measure.
 This cocoon helps mask their scent from predators, making it safer for them to sleep amidst the reef’s crevices and coral reefs.